masterofpi11436/rrjweb/README.md

 Supervisors can approve, edit, consolidate, and deny (delete) requests submitted to them by users.
 Proprty is the same as Supervisors, but can add property items.
 Warehouse Technician can approve, edit, and deny requests.
 Can also add or remove users, items, and create a request for 1 for 1 Exchanges.

+# Jurisdiction Tracker
+Tracker used by officer to log the in/out times of officers entering the facility plus other actions performed.

 # Logging
 Time and date of when a user logs in to any application is logged.